 Progress report on the asbestos removal work in progress

-In accordance with the law and in order to prevent the emission of these fibres into the ambient air during the operations, the NEOM company in charge of the work for Paris La Défense, is using appropriate methods and equipment, including in particular the confinement of the worksite under hermetic tarpaulins.
+In accordance with the law and in order to prevent the emission of these fibres into the ambient air during the operations, the NEOM company in charge of the work for Paris La Défense, uses appropriate methods and equipment, including in particular the confinement of the site under hermetic tarpaulins.

 We would like to inform you that from April onwards, the asbestos removal work will require the operation of a continuous ventilation system.
 This is a regulatory and compulsory installation that allows the containment areas to be put under pressure and thus ensures the perfect safety of the workers on the site and of the local residents.
 In the event of an accidental rupture of the containment, this device ensures that no pollution leaves the work site.
 You will find the location of the vents overleaf.

-Finally, we would like to point out that we carry out an acoustic control of our construction site to identify any unexpected noise levels and to call the company to order in the event of a breach.
+Finally, we would like to point out that we accompany our construction site with an acoustic control that allows us to identify any unforeseen noise overruns and to call the company to order in the event of a breach.